 In addition, participants get to know local Messianic and Arab believers, understand the needs for outreach and ministry in the land, and gain an inside view of the theological and political challenges that local believers face.
 Using Caspari tour guides and a wide network of local expert lecturers, we can provide an experience that will be of immense value to anyone studying and communicating the Word of God.

-Our upcoming course is slated for April 23 - May 4, 2018.
-It is a 10-day tour that focuses on the Jewish context and understanding of Jesus, and how this message became a message for the world.
+Our upcoming course is slated for November 11-22, 2019.
+It is a 10-day study tour that focuses on the Jewish context and understanding of Jesus, and how this message became a message for the world.
 Using the modern Jewish context as a case study, we will look at how the message of Jesus can be contextualized today to reach all the various cultures and people groups around the world.

 The Caspari Center offers 10–14 day study and pilgrimage tours for pastors and Bible teachers with the possibility to have local lecturers and guides.
 These tours are designed specifically according to the needs and interests of the specific group.